juandld/narritive-hero/README.md

 }
 ```

-On startup, any legacy `.txt`/`.title` are consolidated into JSON.
-Missing metadata is backfilled.
+Only JSON files are considered for existing notes.
+Legacy `.txt`/`.title` files are ignored.

 ## Backend Behavior